0 0

 Definition

-Cloud gaming, also known as gaming on demand or gaming as a service (GaaS), is a technology that enables players to stream video games directly from remote servers over the internet, eliminating the need for powerful gaming hardware.
-Instead of running games locally on a console or PC, players can access and play games on a wide range of devices, including smartphones, tablets, smart TVs, and web browsers, with minimal latency and hardware requirements.
+Often called gaming on demand or gaming as a service (GaaS), cloud gaming lets users stream video games from distant servers via the internet, removing the requirement for high-end local hardware.
+Rather than executing games on a console or PC, users may play on many devices — smartphones, tablets, smart TVs, or web browsers — with low latency and modest hardware needs.

 How It Works